Can love defeat the laws of physics?

 Two problems.
 First, she isn’t who he thinks she is.
 Second, she’s going to leave him forever in seventy-two hours.

-An intelligent and deceptive love story about a nerd searching for his Big Bang Theory: perfect for fans of Nick Hornby, The Rosie Project, Adrian Mole, and Geek Girl.
+An intelligent and deceptive love story about a nerd searching for his theoretical Big Bang.

 "Alex's relationship with the opposite sex is what really makes this story.
 There is an innocence to it and made me reminisce of my younger self and past relationships.